 - Configuration Name: A name/label for this configuration.
 You can copy and modify a configuration to run this bot on multiple markets simultaneously.

 - Exchange: The exchange to run this bot on.
 This bot cannot be backtested as it leverages a real-time strategy based on order book data.

 - Account: The exchange account to run this bot on.

 - Order Start Amount: The amount you wish to use for first buy and sell orders.
-In the example above, the order amount for first buy and sell orders will be 0.20 BNB.
+In the example above, the order amount for first (innermost) buy and sell order will be 10.